|

 Make sure you include your dog in your Thanksgiving plans.

-Choose dog-safe decorations, make sure you have plenty of dog-safe food on hand, and put the trash out.
+Choose dog-safe decorations, ensure you have plenty of food on hand, and dispose of the trash.

 If your dog is nervous around new people, don’t force him to interact.
-Instead, keep him in a safe space like his crate or a separate room during the feast.
+Instead, keep your dog in a safe space, such as his crate or a separate room, during the feast.

 If your dog is friendly, you can let him join the celebration, but ensure guests know not to give your dog any unsafe foods.